 Roaches can be brought back into your home through a garage sale and flea market finds.

 Careful inspection with a flashlight can often tell if your new-found treasure is contaminated, but if you are unsure, you can leave it outdoors in full sunlight for a full day.
 Or, if the item is small, it can be placed in the freezer in a plastic bag for a day — if any hitchhikers were present, they’ll be dead inside the bag.

 Sometimes even cans and beverages from the store can carry an unwanted invader.
 The corrugated cardboard boxes that everything is shipped in are the perfect breeding ground for roaches.
 Most stores you are likely to shop at work hard to keep their stores roach-free, but many get shipments in from all over the world, so it does happen from time to time.
 As soon as you get home, clean your cans and bottles before putting them away in the pantry, just to be safe.

 Moving from place to place — in or out — can also bring along roaches.
 Wrapping clean clothing and belongings in plastic can help, but as we mentioned before — cardboard boxes are a favorite habitat.

-If you’ve seen one or two but aren’t really sure if they are holdouts from the treatment or new roaches arriving, you can set simple glue traps in cabinets under the sink, or wherever roaches are typically seen.
+If you’ve seen one or two but aren’t really sure if they are holdouts from the treatment or new roaches arriving, you can set simple sticky traps in cabinets under the sink, or wherever roaches are typically seen.
 It will be obvious if there is a continued problem, or if you simply caught a couple of strays.
 In any case, make note of the location, and keep an eye on it.

 If you are still experiencing a roach problem after 6 months, it is a good idea to contact your exterminator and find out what is happening with another inspection.
-Most companies offer a limited-time guarantee, so feel free to contact them.